andrefz-dania/name-tracker/README.md

 This is an Electron application made with Svelte and TypeScript.
 It is aimed at fantasy/scifi writers, tabletop gamemasters, and other similar creative worldbuilding.
 The goal is to create an application that lets you track and manage a large list of characters, while keeping everything local.

-This application is still in very early development, with only the basics implemented

 ## Installation

 ### Windows